marina-acosta/frontend-js-d3/README.md

 ## Improvements to be done

+- Fill the donut chrts with the area chart (historical values).
 - Use of SCSS.
-- Styled components instead of global.
+- Styled components instead of global stylesheets.
-- Use of webpack / webpack-dev-server.
+- Use of webpack and webpack-dev-server.
-- Automatically open the browser when running the application.